pellcorp/creality-wiki/docs/bltouch.md

 ## Slicer Settings

+!!! danger

+    Creality Print won't be able to see your printer after you have installed Simple AF, the only tested slicer we all use is OrcaSlicer, likely if you want to use Creality Print you will need to print via usb.

 There is an assumption that you are using a slicer like OrcaSlicer and Machine G-code like:

 ![image](assets/images/slicer.png)